sf-adams/train-with-beth/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+If you want to set up your own personal trainer website from this, feel free to follow the instructions below to create your own:

 ### Prerequisites